SekiroSake/FrontEndWebTesting/README.md

 # Project Introduction

-For a given project that reads RSS feeds.
-I completed the  test suite and make sure the current brach can pass all test cases.
+For a given project that reads RSS feeds, I completed the test suite and make sure the current brach can pass all test cases.

 ## How to run